mity/c-reusables/README.md

 ## Introduction

-This repository is collection of highly reusable C utilities.
+This repository is collection of assorted highly reusable C utilities.
 The following rules apply:

  * Licensing: Only code under MIT or in Public Domain is accepted into the repository.

- * Distributing: Just take the sources of interest is enough.
-Copyright notes and licensing terms are placed within each, so no additional files like `LICENSE.md` are needed.
+ * Distributing: Just taking the sources of your interest is enough.
+Copyright notes and licensing terms are placed within each source file.
+Additional files like `LICENSE.md` are **not** required to be distributed.

- * Self-contained: Each module is single `*.c` source file with single `*.h` header (or just the header) with no other dependencies but system headers and standard C library.
+ * Self-contained: Each module is single `*.c` source file with single `*.h` header (or just the header in some cases) with no other dependencies but system headers and standard C library.
 Each such module implements only tightly related set of functions.
 Each header provides reasonable documentation of the exposed functions and types.

  * High portability: All POSIX compatible systems and Windows are supported.
    Most other systems probably too.